 Now more than ever, technology is deeply integrated into the consumer decision-making process.
 From poring over reviews, to seeking out photos online, and scrolling social media for check-ins, consumers set their dining expectations based on these social insights.

 So, how can you take advantage of this?
 There’s a simple answer that goes by the name of user-generated content (UGC).
 UGC is the newest trend that restaurants and bars are using to turn their customers into their best advertisers.
-Embracing emerging technologies and social trends can enable you to extend your social reach farther than ever before.
+Embracing emerging technologies and social trends can enable you to extend your restaurant marketing efforts and social reach farther than ever before.
 In other words, it’s your new (mostly) hassle-free social marketing strategy.

 The Guide to Social Media for Restaurants